simonhauck/gradle-release-plugin/CONTRIBUTING.md

 ## Development Setup

-- To format the code run `./gradlew format` and `./gradlew release-plugin:format` for the plugin
+### Building & Testing

+This plugin can be built and tested with the standard lifecycle tasks provided by Gradle.

-- To build the project use `./gradlew assemble` and `gradlew release-plugin:assemble` for the plugin
+- To build the project use `./gradlew assemble`
-- To run all checks use `./gradlew check` and `./gradlew release-plugin:check` for the plugin
+- To run all checks (including formatting) use `./gradlew check`
+- To build and run tests use `./gradlew build`

+If you just want to run the plugin related tests use `./gradlew release-plugin:test`.

+### Formatting

+This plugin uses [ktfmt](https://github.com/facebook/ktfmt) as formatting tool.
+To format files run `./gradlew format`.
+To check if your files are formatted correctly use `./gradlew checkFormat`.